 Citations and Additional Resources

-Homelessness characteristics: National Health Care for the Homeless Council, Understanding Homelessness, Frequently Asked Questions
+Homelessness characteristics and link between homelessness, health and housing: National Health Care for the Homeless Council, Understanding Homelessness, Frequently Asked Questions

 Chart on homelessness rates: National Alliance to End Homelessness, State of Homelessness: 2020 Edition

 LGBTQ youth study statistic: Missed Opportunities: Youth Homelessness in America, Chapin Hall at the University of Chicago